Mars University: Plot

-The Planet Express crew's latest mission is to deliver a crate to Professor Farnsworth's office at Mars University.
+While delivering a crate to Professor Farnsworth's office at Mars University, Fry finds out that his 20th century college dropout status is equivalent to only a 31st-century high-school dropout.
+Knowing this, he vows to enroll, and drop out all over again.
+Fry gets a room in the financial aid dorm, and finds his roommate Guenter is an intelligent monkey wearing an undersized hat.
+Farnsworth reveals that Guenter was the content of the crate that they delivered, and that the electronium hat is the source of Guenter's intelligence.

 While touring the campus, Bender comes across a chapter of his old fraternity, Epsilon Rho Rho (Err).
-The nerdy fraternity brothers beg Bender for his help in the art of being cool, as "even Hillel has better parties than us!"
-Fry finds out that his 20th century college dropout status is equivalent to only a 31st-century high school dropout.
-Knowing this, he vows to enroll, and drop out all over again.
-In a scene straight from Animal House, Bender and the Robot House boys climb a ladder to peek in a girls' dorm window (in reality, they only try to see one of the girls' computers as it malfunctions, which to Bender and the nerd-bots is a turn-on).
-A risque mishap happens when Bender's extendable eyes causes them to fall.
-The accident crushes Snooty House's servants' quarters and presumably the servants themselves.
+The nerdy fraternity brothers beg Bender for his help in the art of being cool so they can restore their reputation.
+After Bender and the Robot House boys climb a ladder to peek in a girls' dorm window, a risque mishap happens when Bender's extendable eyes causes them to fall, crushing Snooty House's servants' quarters and presumably the servants themselves.
+Bender and the Robot House members get called before Dean Vernon, who places them on dodecatuple secret probation.
+Robot House enters the fraternity raft regatta in a bid to lift their probation status.